eccelerators/SimStm/src/rst/language/Signals.rst

 The expected value and mask can be variables, constants, or numeric values.
-On mismatch, the simulation stops with severity failure if the global resume is set to 0.
+On mismatch, the simulation stops with severity failure if the global resume is set to 0; otherwise, it continues, reports an simulation error and counts up the SimStm testbench internal verify_failure_count variable.

+The SimStm testbench internal verify_passes_count variable counts up the number of verify instructions happened at all regardless if a simulation error occurs or not.

 Signal Pointer Copy
 ^^^^^^^^^^^^^^^^^^^